7chemical-linux/MODIFICATION-setup_snort/README.md

 Check on local disk ( C file ) -> Snort Folder -> Paste there -> Select replace files of both

 Open etc -> snort.conf -> open in notepad ++ -> there are some need to set rules (carefully edit)

+Step 2

+double click to open the snort installer.exe file -> Install in C folder or Local PC